Aircoookie/WLED/usermods/usermod_v2_brightness_follow_sun/README.md

 ### Options
 Open Usermod Settings in WLED to change settings:

+`Enable` - When checked `Enable`, turn on the `Brightness Follow Sun` Usermod, which will automatically turn on the lights, adjust the brightness, and turn off the lights.
+If you need to completely turn off the lights, please unchecked `Enable`.

 `Update Interval Sec` - The unit is seconds, and the brightness will be automatically refreshed according to the set parameters.

 `Min Brightness` - set brightness by map of min-max-min : sunrise-suntop-sunset